JordanAle/Covert-Chanel-Over-TCP/README.md

-# For Demonstration Purposed Only.
+# For Demonstration Purposes Only.

 # Running P1 and P2
 P1 and P2 can be run with minimal command line arguments or with additional configuration options.
 We will first discuss execution with default configuration.
 P2 **MUST** be started before P1 because it is the socket host.